conan-io/conan-center-index/docs/labels.md

 The CI will re-start your build automatically, the Github check `continuous-integration/jenkins/pr-merge` will be changed to the status `Pending — This commit is being built` to signalize as running.

-> **Note**: Manually restarting a new build, by closing/opening the PR, will be add to the end of the CI build queue.
+> **Note**: Manually restarting a new build, by closing/opening the PR, will be added to the end of the CI build queue.

 ## User-approval pending